mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 23:32

-The second point is: if ‘all beings’ are something which we should connect with, we should involve with – at that time, that is called ‘all beings’ or ‘all [dharmas](glossary#dharma)’ – if it is true, we say, ‘truth’.
+The second point is: if ‘all beings’ are something which we should connect with, we should involve [with], [and] at that time, that is called ‘all beings’ or ‘all [dharmas](glossary#dharma)’ – if it is true, we say, ‘truth’.
 What is the truth?
 If ‘truth’ is one of the dharmas, one of the human world – at that time, what is a dharma?
-Dharma is ‘all dharmas’, which are observed and called in question.
+Dharma is ‘all dharmas’ which are observed and are called in question.

-So ‘truth’ is all beings, just free.
+So that ‘truth’ is all beings just for you.
 Because you have to involve.

 So when you involve with truth, truth becomes dharma.
 That means, truth is something which you can experience individually.
 Without individual experience, truth is never ‘all dharmas’.
 Truth must be something you ... experience individually.
 At that time, this is called ‘all dharmas’.

 That’s why there is a problem.
-The question is: truth is one, but individually if you experience a truth, truth appears in a different way.
+The [problem] is, the truth is one, but individually if you experience a truth, the truth appears in a different way.
 Don’t you think so?
 And finally, we fight each other.
-“Your understanding of truth is wrong.”
+“Your understanding of truth is *wrong*.”
 Or, “My understanding of truth is right, so you should believe me.”
-“You should believe this religion” – we fight, always.
+You should believe this religion, et cetera: we fight, always.

-##### 26:00

-So, second point is, what is the limitation of the [dhātu](glossary#dhātu) – dhātu means ‘world’ – which we can reach?
+So, the second point is, what is the limitation of the [dhātu](glossary#dhātu) – dhātu means the ‘world’ – which we can reach?
 What is the limitation of the world?
 In other words: how far can ‘all [dharmas](glossary#dharma)’ extend?
 From where, to where?

 This second point is very important, because [Buddha](glossary#buddha) analyzed human world as six objects, and six sense organs.
 Briefly speaking, that means the implication of subject and object.
 Subject and object are always interconnected, and only through human recognition does your object become ‘all dharmas’.

 But recognition doesn’t appear always in the same pattern; from moment to moment, recognition appears in a different way.
 So, you cannot say the six objects and six sense organs are something existent as a fixed being.
 I don’t think so.
-Because, they become ‘all dharmas’ only when you can recognize them through consciousness.
-So we need the function of cognition; but unfortunately, cognition doesn’t apear in the same patterns; always different.
+Because, they become ‘all dharmas’ only when you can recognize [them] through consciousness.
+So we need the function of cognition; but unfortunately, cognition doesn’t apear in the same patterns; [it’s] always different.

-How cognition appears in the different way: when you see this zendo, the first experience is that this zendo becomes ‘all dharmas’ only when it is observed and called into question.
+How cognition appears in a different way: when you see this zendo, the first experience is that this zendo becomes ‘all dharmas’ only when it is observed and is called in question.
 At that time, it becomes ‘all dharmas’, called zendo, related with you.
 But that is *your* understanding, your individual experience.
 If you always handle zendo according to this point, it is not the best way to exist in peace and harmony, because everyone creates different dharmas.

 So the point is, how far do the ‘all dharmas’ extend?
-That means, dharmas shouldn’t extend only to an individual, but to everyone.
-And also, not understanding on the surface, but understanding deeply, the depth of beings.
+Dharmas shouldn’t extend only to an individual, but to *everyone*.
+And also, not to understanding on the surface, but to understanding deeply, [to the] depth of beings.
 The dharma should penetrate to this.

 ##### 30:31

 So from this point, if you see this zendo, first the zendo becomes [dharma](glossary#dharma) through your connection.
 At that time it becomes dharma.
 But this zendo is not the usual zendo which you have understood; this zendo must be dharma which is universal, extending to the depth of beings.
 From this point, this dharma, what is the original nature of beings called zendo?
 That means: what is the zendo?

 The zendo is not the zendo *you* understand.
-The zendo is just a being.
+[That] zendo is just a being.

 What is ‘just a being’?
 Just a being is what is called samskara in Sanskrit.
 Samskara means “original nature of action”.
 The [Buddha](glossary#buddha) says, all are impermanent.
 In Japanese, in Sanskrit, what we say is not “all”; literally the translation is, “all samskaras”.
 Samskara means original nature of action, working.

-The original nature of action *is* impermanence.
+The original nature of action is impermanence.
 Impermanence means “not perpetual”.
-At any time, in whatever situation you may be, everything is not perpetual.
-Everything is not constant.
-But, if you say everything is not perpetual, not permanent, you say that “everything is not permanent” is something real, which exists, always.
+At any time, in whatever situation you may be, everything is not perpetual, everything is not constant.

+But, if you say everything is not perpetual, not permanent, you say what that everything is [that is] not permanent is something real, which exists, always.
 Don’t you think so?
 If you want to get something existent *always*, without change, that is called impermanence – not something perpetual.
 But at that time, this idea is not impermanent.
-If you believe, as Buddhism says, truth is the reality which everything is impermanent – if you say that, immediately we get some idea of what “everything is impermanent” is true, which exists always, in all the times.
+Buddhism says, truth is the reality [that] everything is impermanent – if you say that, immediately we get some idea of “what everything is impermanent” is true, which exists always, in all the times.
 But this “always, in all the times,” is not perpetual, is not something [permanent].
 It is a certain state of being at any time, in whatever situation you may be: my situation, your situation.

 For instance, if I see this zendo, this is *my* situation.
 If I see [zazen](glossary#zazen), this is *my* situation.
 At any time, anywhere, if you see zazen, this is ‘all beings’, which is always there.
 But this zazen is always not perpetual, always changing.

 But zazen which is not perpetual is something real which exists, you believe.
 But this is – what?
-Something which exists always or in any time, in all the time, means, a state of being which you can experience in any time, wherever you may be.
-In your time, in your situation.
+Something which exists always or in any time, in all the [times], means a state of being which you can experience in any time, wherever you may be – in your time, in your situation.
 So if I see zazen today, I feel good.
 This is my dharma, all dharmas, which is called zazen.
 Next day, or next moment, if I see zazen ...
 I don’t feel good.
 But for zazen, this is also dharmas.

 So, in your individual case, whatever you experience, whatever you see, these things become ‘all dharmas’, and these ‘all dharmas’ are always changing, impermanent.